-Prepare a video of your 12-month discipleship program for ONE of the age segments (preschool, children, youth, young adult, middle adult, OR senior adult).
+Prepare a presentation (PowerPoint or something similar) of your 12-month discipleship program for ONE of the age segments (preschool, children, youth, young adult, middle adult, OR senior adult).
 Your presentation should be created as if you were presenting to the volunteers at your church.
 Your presentation should be 5-8 minutes in length.
-A link to your video presentation (YouTube, etc.) must be submitted on Blackboard by end of the day on the deadline (July 22).
+Your presentation is to be submitted on Blackboard before midnight on May 6.
+You will present in class on May 6.
+A sign-up sheet will become available for you to enlist a presentation time.
+(NOLA2U Flex students post a video recording of presentation to Blackboard Discussion Board before midnight on Wed.
+May 6)